takeokunn/emacs-lsp-scheme/README.md

 You need Gambit 4.9.4+ to install and use this library.
 For better results, install the latest gambit version provided in the `master` branch, since it contains fixes that allow compiling the library for better performance.
+Please make sure to also compile its modules using `make modules`.

 ### Guile 3